FukoH/fukoh.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, Central University Of Finance and Economics, 2014
+* B.S. in Accounting, Central University Of Finance and Economics, 2014
 * M.S. in Software Engineering, Beihang University, 2020